 Trevor Raab

-These buds have neither connecting wires nor hooks that extend around your ear; you just push them in and go.
+These buds have neither connecting wires nor hooks that extend around your ear—you just push them in and go.
 This design tends to fit snug in the ear canal to stop it from loosening midrun.
 The compact style makes them lightweight, and their small batteries can mean more frequent charging.
 However, all of our test models came with charging cases that allow you to juice them up on the go.
-Truly wireless earbuds also tend to be the most expensive.
+Just note that truly wireless earbuds also tend to be more expensive.

 ear, hair, face, headphones, nose, audio equipment, skin, organ, head, hairstyle